polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ## Ordering On Demand Coretime

-Navigate to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics){target=\blank} on the relay chain and issue`onDemandAssignmentProvider.placeOrderAllowDeath` extrinsic from the account that registered the
+Navigate to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics){target=\blank} on the relay chain and issue`onDemand.placeOrderAllowDeath` extrinsic from the account that registered the
 `ParaID` by specifying sufficient `maxAmount`for the transaction to go through successfully.

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-9.webp)